jgaa/darkspeak/doc/TC_Protocol.md

 # Security considerations

-There are no size-limits on messages, rate-limits on how many messages a peer (or the worls) can send, and no way to detect if Alice or Bob has been compromized.
+There are no size-limits on messages, rate-limits on how many messages a peer (or the world) can send, and no way to detect if Alice or Bob has been compromized.
 There is also no connection limit.
 Such limits must be offered in the UI and enforced in the client.

 Contacts (buddies) seems to be added automatically, something that opens up for DoS attacs by sending a huge number of add_me messages from a bot-net.

-There are no filters to allow only known buddies, or whitelisted buddies to connect.
+There are no filters to allow only known buddies, or white-listed buddies to connect.
 We need to add both.

-UTF-8 unicod filenames may pose a threat to the receiver, as the files may masquerade as having different locations/names than they actually do.
+UTF-8 unicode filenames may pose a threat to the receiver, as the files may masquerade as having different locations/names than they actually do.
 They may also try to exploit vulnerabilities on the UTF-8 decoder.
 We need some kind of sanity check to make sure that files are only written to the intended destination folder, and a check to make sure that the encoding is valid.

-UTF-8 envoded messages are vulnerable to UTF-8 decoder vulnerabilities.
+UTF-8 encoded messages are vulnerable to UTF-8 decoder vulnerabilities.
 We need to make sure that the encoding is valid, and look for known exploit patterns in the messages.